sudarshan-baliga/Blog/README.md

 # Blog
-Blog built using reactjs, nodejs and mysql database.
+Blog built using reactjs, nodejs and mysql database for RDBMS project in the college.